rogerpence/librettoUIX/README.md

 #### Setting a reference to `System.Windows.Forms`

-Some Windows features (file open/save dialogs for example) require the project have a reference to `System.Windows.Forms`.
+Some Windows features in WPF (file open/save dialogs for example) require the project have a reference to `System.Windows.Forms`.
 For some silly reason, at least in .NET 6, this must be done in the `.csproj` file.
-Use the `UseWindowsForms` element as shown below to add a reference in your WPF project to `System.Windows.Forms`.
+Use the `UseWindowsForms` element as shown below to add a reference in your WPF project file to `System.Windows.Forms`.

 ```
 <PropertyGroup>